GlebSolovev/rango/README.md

       rm -rf evaluations/coqpilot-results/test-openai
       ```

     * Run the actual evaluation.
 Don't forget to configure the number of workers.
-According to the estimates, the model being used is super lightweight, so workers are not really limited by VRAM size.
-Thus, the main limiting factor is the number of CPU cores: there are around 2 processes per worker (evaluation + Coq LSP); therefore, it'd be recommended to run around `CPU_CORES_NUMBER / 2` workers per time.
+According to the estimates and practical experience, the process serving the model being used can easily consume around `~6 GB` of VRAM.
+At the same time, each worker spawns around 2-3 subprocesses (main, Coq LSP, client interacting with the model server), so the number of CPU cores should be considered too.
       ```bash
       OPENAI_API_KEY="" OPENAI_ORG_KEY="" python3 src/evaluation/eval.py --conf_loc=coqpilot-confs/model-eval.yaml --n_workers=4
       ```

-    * (alternative) Run the actual evaluation locally, while hosting the Rango instance serving the model remotely.
+    * _(alternative, not tested yet)_ Run the actual evaluation locally, while hosting the Rango instance serving the model remotely.
 It can be beneficial, since rented nods having GPUs usually lack powerful CPUs that results in a very significant slowdown.
 However, the current implementation of the server might not be optimized enough to handle concurrent request &mdash; it still _requires some testing_ first.

       a.
 Connect to the remote machine specifying the mapped port:
         ```bash